IceDragon200/hsw-docs/lore/characters/pc.md

 __Recruit Code__ 862R51T0

-You, the player character, you have no name and are simply refered to as the PC internally for lore reasons.
+You, the player character, you have no name and are simply referred to as the PC internally for lore reasons.

 Characters in world also don't refer to you by a name.